Principality of Transylvania (1570–1711): Immigration and emigration of Romanians

 After the death of Prince Michael I Apafi, between 1690 and 1703, many people emigrated from Transylvania due to the tax burdens of the government that did not take into account the local circumstances.
 Furthermore, between 1703 and 1711 the armies of the Habsburg emperors and Francis II Rákóczi fought each other during the Rákóczi's War of Independence.
 Escapes accompanying the war, famines and epidemics – mainly the plague – also greatly decimated the population.
 The ordeals of the Counter-Reformation carried out by military force also contributed to the decline of the population.
 Many Protestant families and groups – Hungarians, Székelys and Saxons – were forced to flee.

 Many Romanians also migrated from Transylvania towards Moldavia and Wallachia.
 This phenomenon, also existing in the Middle Ages during the foundation of Moldova and Wallachia, was amplified after György Dózsa's rebellion of 1514, the religious persecutions and the worsening standard of living of Romanian Transylvanians.
 The fiscal policy of the Principality of Moldavia, indulgent towards newcomers, has allowed many of them to move there, creating new settlements, such as those that are named Ungureni.
 The juridicial discrimination of Romanian Transylvanians increased from the time of the Diet of 1502, and their economic position worsened.
 From the Diet of 1552, for example, in comparison to Hungarians and Saxons, it was easier for ethnic Romanians to be accused before the law.
 Such discriminations were also noticed by foreign visitors in Transylvania.

-In 1552, the Hungarians nobles in the area of Deva complained about a "massive fleeing" towards Wallachia, due to the looting practiced by Castaldo's army.
+In 1552, the Hungarian nobles in the area of Deva complained about a "massive fleeing" towards Wallachia, due to the looting practiced by Castaldo's army.
 The Cluj Diet of 1593 constated that "our haughty serfs, gathered in large groups and raised, immediately can go to the Romanian countries, even if they commit any illegality, they go there freely".
 In 1602 Giorgio Basta ordered the dwellers of Bistrița to guard the roads, the passes and the paths towards Moldavia, to prevent the Transylvanian serfs getting the Principality.
 In 1607 the Transylvanian Diet urged the Prince of Transylvania to demand from the Moldovan Voivode the restitution of the runaway serfs to their original lords.
 In 1609 the Transylvanian Diet requested that "there should be taken measures to stop their (Transylvanian serfs') crossing towards the Principates".
 In 1635, the delegates of Vasile Lupu solicited the movement of serfs near Cluj to Moldavia.
 Similarly, in 1662 Michael I Apafi urged the dwellers of Bistrița to stop the movement of the impoverished people towards Moldavia.